kevinl95/Privotron/README.md

 python main.py --profile "john" --reset
 ```

+### Available Options

+- `--first`: First name
+- `--last`: Last name
+- `--email`: Email address
+- `--phone`: Phone number
+- `--ssn`: Social Security Number
+- `--city`: City
+- `--state`: State (choose from US states)
+- `--zip`: ZIP/Postal code
+- `--profile`: Load saved profile
+- `--save-profile`: Save current arguments as a profile
+- `--reset`: Reset processed brokers for the profile
+- `--parallel`: Number of brokers to process in parallel (default: 1)

 ### How It Works

 - Profiles are stored in a `profiles` directory as JSON files
 - Each profile tracks which brokers have been processed
 - When using a profile, previously processed brokers are automatically skipped
 - You can override saved information by providing command line arguments
+- Parallel processing allows multiple opt-outs to run simultaneously

+### Security Note

+Social Security Numbers and other sensitive information are stored in profile files.
+These files are saved locally on your computer, but you should take appropriate
+precautions to protect this information:

+- Ensure your computer is secured with a strong password
+- Consider encrypting your disk
+- Be careful when sharing your computer or profile files with others